Pieter Gerkens

-Pieter Tom Gerkens (born 13 August 1995) is a Belgian professional footballer who plays as a defensive midfielder for Belgian Pro League club Cercle Brugge on loan from Gent.
+Pieter Tom Gerkens (born 13 August 1995) is a Belgian professional footballer who plays as a defensive midfielder for Belgian Pro League club Gent.

 Career

 Gerkens made his professional debut for Genk at 28 November 2013 in a UEFA Europa League game against Dynamo Kyiv as an 88th-minute substitute.
 At 1 December 2013, he made his league debut against Oud-Heverlee Leuven.
 Three days later, he was a starter in the Belgian Cup against Mechelen.
 After 61 minutes, he was replaced for Anthony Limbombe.

 On 12 June 2023, Gerkens signed a four-year contract with Gent.

 For the 2025–26 season, Gerkens joined Cercle Brugge on loan with an option to buy.